Asymptotic Theory for Two-Way Clustering: Introduction

 \section{Introduction}

-Clustering standard errors on multiple dimensions is common and attractive in applied econometrics because it allows observations to be dependent whenever they share a cluster on any dimension.\footnote{E.g., \citet{dube2010minimum} clustered on state and border segment when studying the effect of minimum wages on employment; \citet{nunn2011slave} clustered on ethnic groups and district when studying the effect of slave trade on trust; \citet{michalopoulos2013pre} clustered on country and ethnolinguistic family when studying the effect of pre-colonial institutions on development.} The variance estimator proposed by \citet{cameron2011robust} (henceforth CGM) has thus been widely applied to contexts with multi-way dependence.
-Existing justification for the asymptotic validity of the CGM estimator and other inference procedures in multi-way clustering relies on separate exchangeability, which implies the homogeneity of clusters.
-This paper provides general conditions such that the plug-in mean estimator is asymptotically normal, and the CGM variance estimator is consistent, even when clusters are heterogeneous.
-These conditions do not include separate exchangeability, and they mimic the conditions in one-way clustering: the only substantive assumption is that two observations are independent when they do not share any cluster.
-Since asymptotic normality and consistent variance estimation are sufficient for valid inference, the results in this paper provide sufficient general conditions for valid inference in multi-way clustering.
+Clustering standard errors on multiple dimensions is common and attractive in applied econometrics because it allows observations to be dependent whenever they share a cluster on any dimension.
+Though more broadly applicable, a common instance of two-way clustering is in linear regressions, where a researcher wants to do inference on the coefficient of interest when the residual is two-way clustered.
+The variance estimator proposed by \citet{cameron2011robust} (henceforth CGM) has thus been widely applied to contexts with such two-way dependence.\footnote{CGM has 3886 citations on Google Scholar at the time of writing.} For instance, \citet{nunn2011slave} clustered on ethnic group and district when studying the effect of slave trade on trust; \citet{michalopoulos2013pre} clustered on country and ethnolinguistic family when studying the effect of pre-colonial institutions on development; \citet{jackson2018test} clustered on teacher and student when studying the effect of the teacher on students' skill; \citet{neumark2019harder} clustered on resume and job ad when studying the effect of age on getting a call-back.
+The existing justification for the asymptotic validity of the CGM estimator and other inference procedures in two-way clustering (e.g., \citet{mackinnon2021wild}; \citet{davezies2021empirical}; \citet{menzel2021bootstrap}) relies on separate exchangeability, which implies homogeneity of clusters, a restriction that is not required in one-way clustering.
+This paper provides sufficient general conditions for valid inference in two-way clustering by proving that, even with cluster heterogeneity, a central limit theorem holds, and the CGM variance estimator is consistent.